Saving Sustainably: 4 Money Saving Kitchen Swaps

 Another option is reusable cloth bowl covers.
 The elastic on the side makes the covers, easy to use.
 They are great covers to keep leftovers in the fridge, bringing dishes to a potluck or even mason jars!
 There is even a waxed option so you can use them just like beeswax wraps, but they mold to you bowls even easier!

 Throwing away coffee filters and grinds on a daily basis adds up quickly.
 Not to mention instant coffee “cups” that are made entirely of plastic and can’t be recycled easily.
 Most filters are made from paper and wood pulp, meaning trees are cut down for your cup of joe.
 While some coffee filters might be compostable, at the end of the day, the resources used to make coffee filters could be used towards something more important.

 Consider switching to a more eco-friendly cup of brew!
 The classic french press is a great place to start.
 We love the pour-over coffee-maker!
 These brew coffee in the traditional way, where water and beans are slowly filtered to bring out the best of the coffee.
-The stainless steel filter can be used again and again and again – and unlike an ordinary paper filter, the steel filter does not draw out the coffee aromas!
+The stainless steel coffee filter can be used again and again and again – and unlike an ordinary paper filter, the stainless steel filter does not draw out the coffee aromas!
 French Presses are another great option and they are available anywhere you can buy coffee.
 There are even reusable K-Cup filters, although we’ll save our reasons to reconsider Keurigs another day.

 The cost comparison depends on what product you use, but by switching you will save resources instantly.
 Not to mention, coffee grinds are great for your garden, skin and compost-here are a few ways you can use them!
 Of course, make sure you are serving your cup of joe in a reusable cup, we love these cute cork ones!